uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/image-compression-using-jpeg.md

 This is the advantage of JPEG: it removes information in the image that doesn't have so much impact on the perceived quality.
 Furthermore, with JPEG, you can choose the tradeoff between quality and file size.

-Reducing the number of bits (the colour depth) is sufficiently crude that we don't really regard it as a compression method, but just a low quality representation.
+Reducing the number of bits (the colour depth) is sufficiently crude that we don't really regard it as a compression method, but rather just a low quality representation.
 Image compression methods like JPEG, GIF and PNG are designed to take advantage of the patterns in an image to get a good reduction in file size without losing more quality than necessary.

 {image file-path="img/chapters/compression-comparison.png" alt="This image compares three images, two of which are good quality with no perceived difference.
 The third image is very poor quality."}